-It’s about a boy named Nando who has a lot of questions about meeting his Uncle Fernando’s spirit during the Day of the Dead fiesta at the cemetery.
+It’s about a boy named Nando who has many questions about meeting his Uncle Fernando’s spirit during the Day of the Dead fiesta at the cemetery.

-Like most kids, he has a bunch of questions like “will he make noise?” and “will I see him?”
+Like most kids, he has many questions like “will he make noise?” and “will I see him?”

 What’s cool about this book is that they explain the history and traditions of the Day of the Dead at the beginning of the book (instead of the end), so it’s easy to set the tone.

-There are lots of giggle-worthy moments you’ll discover when reading this with your family, both in the text and in the detailed artwork.
+You’ll discover lots of giggle-worthy moments when reading this with your family, both in the text and in the detailed artwork.

 And because the artwork is a big focus, you’ll probably see new things each time you read it.
 Yes, you will be reading this one again and again!

 The story is a little quirky and touches on bravery, loneliness, and the importance of friendship.
-And it ties in Dia de los Muertos as well as other Mexican cultural traditions.
+And it ties in Dia de los Muertos and other Mexican cultural traditions.

-This picture book is written by a Mexican artists and you’ll quickly fall in love with her gorgeous artwork.
+Mexican artists write this picture book, and you’ll quickly fall in love with her gorgeous artwork.
 And so will your kids!

 Because our family loves Disney’s Coco, I had to include it on this list.
-It’s pretty much a super abridged version of the story (leaving out most of the scary parts.)
+It’s pretty much a super abridged version of the story (leaving out most scary parts.)

 If you are unfamiliar with the story, it takes place right before the Day of the Dead and features a delightful boy named Miguel who accidentally finds himself in the Land of the Dead.

-There are a bunch of adventures and he coincidentally meets his long lost grandfather as they try to get him back home during Dia de los Muertos.
+There are many adventures, and he coincidentally meets his long-lost grandfather as they try to get him back home during Dia de los Muertos.

 We love Little Golden Books because they are perfect for reading in the afternoons for quiet time or as a bedtime story.

-This is another insightful intro into this Latin American holiday that is fun for kids who already celebrate the Day of the Dead at home as well as kids who have never heard of it.
+This is another insightful intro into this Latin American holiday that is fun for kids who already celebrate the Day of the Dead at home and kids who have never heard of it.

-The book is about two kids who are celebrating their ancestors by spreading marigold petals (to show the dead how to come visit), make sugar skulls, set up the altar, and have a fiesta.
+The book is about two kids celebrating their ancestors by spreading marigold petals (to show the dead how to come to visit), making sugar skulls, setting up the altar, and having a fiesta.